gbdev/gb-asm-tutorial/src/roadmap.md

 ::: tip

-I hope the tutorial will work for you!!
+We hope this tutorial will work for you.

-But if it doesn't (the format doesn't work well for everyone, and that's okay), I encourage you to look at [some other resources](resources.md), which might work better for you.
+But if it doesn't (the format may not work well for everyone, and that's okay), I encourage you to look at [some other resources](resources.md), which might work better for you.

-It's also fine to take a break from time to time; feel free to read at your own pace, and to [ask for clarifications](https://gbdev.io/chat) if anything isn't clear to you.
+It's also fine to **take a break from time to time**; feel free to read at your own pace, and to [ask for clarifications](https://gbdev.io/chat) if anything isn't clear to you.

 :::

 ---

-Unfortunately, this tutorial is a work in progress.
+This tutorial is a work in progress.
-Currently, **Part Ⅱ is being written**, and Part Ⅲ should follow soon after.